-Please find some links and notes from the 2 Regular Guys Podcast.
 If we are in this industry as a business the goal is to turn a profit.
-Terry and Aaron have seen way too many business struggle just to break even and the main culprit is the inability to truly calculate their costs and then accurately set their prices.
+Terry and Aaron have seen way too many businesses struggle just to break even and the main culprit is the inability to truly calculate their costs and then accurately set their prices.
 This week is part 2 of a 3 part series where Terry and Aaron will discuss calculating your true costs of direct to garment.
 Then they will dive into some pricing strategies and provide you with some great info that can help your business turn a profit.

 Calculating Your True Costs of Direct to Garment

-Aaron: Give us the overview of DTG costs and pricing.
+Aaron: Give us an overview of DTG costs and pricing.

 - Unlike other decoration methods, there are not as many variables with DTG.
 A screen printer can go from a manual press to an automatic press and substantially increase production capability with virtually the same staff.
 A sublimation printer can go from a desktop printer to a large format printer and cut ink costs dramatically, again with the same staff.

-- But on the other hand, here’s an interesting point to DTG printing.
-With other decoration methods when you add equipment (G o from one manual press to two manual presses) you need to add staff.
+- But on the other hand, here’s an interesting point about DTG printing.
+With other decoration methods when you add equipment (Go from one manual press to two manual presses) you need to add staff.
 But in DTG printing, you could realistically add up to three machines for a total of four and operate with the same staffing.